rsm-gh/build-deb/README.md

 ARGUMENTS
        -di, --dont-install
                 Skip installing the package after building.

        -drgv, --dont-replace-global-variables
                 Skip replacing global variables in the files.

        -frepo, --force-reprepro
                 Force  the  package to be added to the reprepro repository, even if a package with the same or higher version exists.

        -drepo, --dont-add-reprepro
                 Do not add the package to the reprepro repository.

        -dcpc, --dont-copy-changelog
                 Do not copy the changelog as specified in the options file.

        -ds, --dont-sign
                 Do not sign the package.

-       -ds-tg, --dont-sign-targz
+       -ds-tgz, --dont-sign-targz
                 Do not sign Tar.gz packages.

-       -tg, --targz
+       -tgz, --targz
                 Create a Tar.gz archive instead of a .deb package.

-       -deb-tg, --debian-targz
+       -deb-tgz, --debian-targz
                 Create both Debian and Tar.gz packages.

 GLOBAL VARIABLES
        By default, build-deb read the files to identify and replace global vari‐